 Tabata Circuit Workout

 Treat each of the four exercises like a station.
-At each station, set an interval timer for 6 rounds of 20 seconds of work and 10 seconds of rest (this 20:10 setup is called a Tabata Interval).
+At each station, set your Gymboss Interval Timer for 6 rounds of 20 seconds of work and 10 seconds of rest (this 20:10 setup is called a Tabata Interval).
 Once you’ve completed the 6 rounds, move on to the next station/exercise, and so on until you’ve completed all four.
 Repeat the entire circuit.

 This workout will take you 24 minutes.
 If you’re looking for a longer routine or want an extra challenge, go through the circuit for a third round (overachiever!).

 - Windshield Wipers: Lay on back, legs perpendicular to the ground and arms outstretched for support.
 Lower your legs to the right, twisting your hips, until they are just hovering above the ground.
 Lift back to starting position and over to the left side.
 Continue back and forth in a windshield-wiper motion.